 Montreal is a city with history and pride.
 It has a very long and beautiful French past and is one of Canada’s most historic cities.
-Montreal has countless museums and galleries; has the second largest botanical garden in the world, and offer parks scattered all over the city, often with free performances.
-The Old Town is beautiful and filled with jazz clubs, historic buildings, and world class dining.
-Montreal also has amazing French inspired cuisine, wonderful nightlife, and world class jazz bars.
-There’s not to dislike about this city.
+Montreal has countless museums and galleries; it has the second largest botanical garden in the world, and offer parks scattered all over the city, often with free performances.
+The Old Town is beautiful and filled with jazz clubs, historic buildings, and world-class dining.
+Montreal also has amazing French-inspired cuisine, wonderful nightlife, and fantastic jazz bars.
+There’s not much to dislike about this city.

-- Hostel Prices: Hostels start et $18 USD a night for a dorm room.
+- Hostel Prices: Hostels start at $15 USD a night for a dorm room.

 - Average Cost of Food: Restaurants will average $30 USD for dinner, including a glass of wine or beer.
 You can find some cheap eateries for around $10 USD, but if you want a nice meal, you’ll pay for it.
 If you are going to cook your own food, expect to pay between $50 to 75 USD per week.

 - Transportation Costs: Tickets for one trip (including transfer) on the metro and buses cost $3.00 USD per trip.
-If you purchase six, they are $14.25 USD.
-Tourist passes offer unlimited travel on the bus and metro for periods of one day ($8.00 USD) or three days ($16.00 USD).
+If you purchase ten, they are $24.00 USD.
+Tourist passes offer unlimited travel on the bus and metro for periods of one day ($9.00 USD) or three days ($17.00 USD).
 Also check the unlimited evening pass (6 pm to 5 am) which is $4.00 USD.
 Weekly passes will set you back $22 USD.

 Top Things to Do